tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 ### *Scalability-performance trade off*

-As briefly mentioned in the [Introduction](#introduction), the scalability of BFT protocols considering the number of participants is highly limited and the performance of most protocols deteriorates as the number of involved replicase increases.
+As briefly mentioned in the [Introduction](#introduction), the scalability of BFT protocols considering the number of participants is highly limited and the performance of most protocols deteriorates as the number of involved replicas increases.
 This effect is especially problematic for BFT deployment in permission-less block chains. [[7]]

 The problem of BFT scalability is twofold: a high throughput as well as a large consensus group with good reconfigurability that can tolerate a high number of failures are both desirable properties in BFT protocols, but are often in direct conflict.